Coping with depression is difficult for the person who is depressed, as well as their family and friends.

 Tips for the Caregiver

-Living with a person who has depression can be very difficult and stressful on family members and friends.
+Living with a person who has depression can be very difficult and stressful for family members and friends.
 Here are some suggestions for living with a person who has depression that may make things easier for you and more beneficial for the depressed person:

 - Recognize that depression is often expressed as hostility, rejection, and irritability.